TheArchiviste/Python-Learning/README.md

 - [x] Machine Learning

 ## 🛠️ Projects & Exercises
-As I progress, I will be working on the following:
-- ✅ Simple File Handling System
 - ✅ Data Strcutures and Algorithms
 - ✅ Backend Web and Mobile Development
 - ✅ Machine Learning Models

-Happy coding! 😊